Quickback Docs

 Naming Convention

-By default, q picks the SQL column name from the JS key using the target database's conventional casing:
+By default, q picks the SQL column name from the JS key using the target database's conventional casing.
+Both cloudflare-d1 and neon default to snake_case (organizationIdorganization_id).

 You can override for any project by setting namingConvention on the database provider config: